Alpine skiing-Sarrazin flown to hospital after downhill injury

-Sarrazin, who won at the venue last year, lost control during the second practice run, bouncing off the surface followed by a long slide.
-Media reports said he was conscious after the fall.
+Sarrazin, who won at the venue last year, lost control during his second practice run, bouncing off the surface and sliding a long way.
+French media reports said he was conscious after the fall.

+"Cyprien Sarrazin is suffering from a subdural haematoma following his fall during training in Bormio," his spokesperson said in a statement.
+"He is currently in hospital in neurological intensive care."

+French alpine skiing team doctor Stephane Bulle said Sarrazin was conscious but remained under surveillance.

 The 30-year-old had set the fastest time on the first training run the day before.